WakeMeAtThree/P5_Playground/README.md

 # Post-repo ideas:
 - Varying the CodingTrain CC's in its own repo (as well as a plan for plans for physical manifestations of it)
 - Python implementation of one of these sketches using numpy + matplotlib
+- Accompanying LQ/HQ gifs OR p5js translations for sharing online
+- Default 3d model of my own for future use (elaborately intricate to accomodate different surface conditions)

 ___